peterhry/peterhrynkow.com/_posts/2019-01-07-fishing-with-agiant-net.md

 A good test should prevent you from accidentally breaking your component's API.
 By creating a snapshot test, you're essentially declaring that your component's _entire_ rendered output is part of its API.
 In some cases that might be what you want but I'd argue that it makes adding new features and refactoring painful.

 An alternative is to identify the elements of your component's UI that are critical to its function and test those specifically.

-This requires a little more forethought but pays off over time.
+This method requires a little more forethought but eliminates the burden and risk of manually reviewing snapshots.